What is ArchiMate?

-The ArchiMate language provides a clear terminology that is designed to make the process of creating these maps as unambiguous as possible.
+The ArchiMate language provides a clear terminology that is designed to make these maps as unambiguous as possible.
 The end results can give any organization a much clearer perspective of the IT architecture that they have to work with.
 It can also enable them to communicate the consequences of decisions and make the best choices possible going forwards.

 Imagine a Sudoku puzzle, where each action in a column also affects a row.
-In much the same way, the core framework of ArchiMate is based on intersecting ‘layers’ and ‘aspects’ that form interconnecting cells.
+In much the same way, the ArchiMate framework is based on intersecting ‘layers’ and ‘aspects’ that form interconnecting cells.

-Each layer takes multiple aspects into account, including Passive Structure, Behaviour, Active Structure, and Motivation.
+Each layer takes multiple aspects into account, including Passive Structure, Behavior, Active Structure, and Motivation.
 The layers are:

 Any given stakeholder’s relative position within this matrix can determine what their main resources and concerns are.
 This kind of perspective is essential for enterprise architects.
 It can fuel the pursuit of wider business goals in ways that meet the needs of multiple departments.

 The transparency offered by ArchiMate has made it a popular tool for stakeholders to design, assess, and communicate:

 ArchiMate, like other trademarks of The Open Group, has been refined and adapted over time in order to suit the changing requirements of its users.
 The current version, ArchiMate 3.0, boasts updated language and strategic elements which accommodate: